QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: Quantum operators in the first quantization

 As an example of the use of the first-quantized density operator in Eq.~\eqref{eq:densityoperator}, we study the number density.
 Substituting the trivial single-photon number operator from Eq.~\eqref{eq:singlephotonnumber} into Eq.~\eqref{eq:densityoperator} gives the single-photon number density operator as $\hat{\rho}_{\hat{n}}(\mathbf{r},\mathbf{r}')=\delta(\mathbf{r}-\mathbf{r}')$ \cite{Fetter1971}.
 Thus, for the first-quantized number-density expectation value, we obtain

-The superscript $\mathrm{(M)}$ is used to indicate that the expectation value density is calculated for the Maxwell photon spinor field.
-Equation \eqref{eq:rhon} shows that the number density of first-quantized photon states is simply equal to the squared norm of the spinorial photon wavefunction normalized by the volume integral of the same quantity.
+The superscript $\mathrm{(M)}$ is used to indicate that the expectation value density is calculated for the Maxwell electromagnetic spinor field.
+Equation \eqref{eq:rhon} shows that the number density of first-quantized electromagnetic field is simply equal to the squared norm of the electromagnetic spinor normalized by the volume integral of the same quantity.
 The state must be normalizable for Eq.~\eqref{eq:rhon} to be well-defined.
-Equation \eqref{eq:rhon} is in accordance with Born's probability interpretation of the wavefunction \cite{Liboff1980}.
+Equation \eqref{eq:rhon} is in accordance with Born's probability interpretation of the wave function \cite{Liboff1980}.
 Since the photon number of single-photon states is fixed to one, according to the \emph{uncertainty principle} of the photon number and the phase \cite{Smithey1993}, there is complete lack of the knowledge of the \emph{phase of the photon state}.
-For the photon number density and other density expectation values in the second-quantization picture, see Sec.~\ref{sec:secondquantization}.
+For the number density and other density expectation values in the second-quantization picture, see Sec.~\ref{sec:secondquantization}.